01-edu/public/docs/setup_of_external_repo.md

-# ADDITION OF A REPOSITORY PROCEDURE
+# Addition of repository procedure

-## INTRODUCTION
+## Introduction

 This document is a guide on how to add your own repository to store your projects and exercises.
 This guide assumes that you have understood the files structures of the repository [public](https://github.com/01-edu/public).